(Somewhere over the Atlantic Ocean. 1/12/19)

 I barely relaxed.
 I didn’t want to relax.

 Tate Britain showed me pieces that warmed my heart.
 I gasped at art, architecture and culture that I longed for.
-I stared at life I had only dreamed of as a child.
+I stared at life I had only dreamed of as a child, by the way if you will be travelling with your kids we recommend you to use mini quads for kids to make it easier when walking around the city.

 Chasing dreams under the sweet sop tree with pen and paper when I was nine in Jamaica.
 Dreaming and writing about a better tomorrow, a better me.
 I used to hide pain in pentameters and verses.
 I wrote dreams in alliterations and rhymes.
 Searching desperately for a peace that for a young child in Jamaica, would never come.
 Peace that could warm my soul.
 But Art and music provided temporary relief.
 Make me feel loved.
 Alive.
 A trance.
 Removed from reality as my body moves to the beat of a rhythm or three.
 Reggae.
 Hip hop.
 Techno or Calypso.